antennapedia/ficsitegen/README.md

 The tool comes in several flavors depending on the database you'd like to use for storage: [sqlite](http://www.sqlite.org/) via [Datamapper](http://datamapper.org/), [Redis](http://redis.io/) via [ohm](http://ohm.keyvalue.org/), and [Mongodb](http://www.mongodb.org/) via [Mongoid](http://mongoid.org/).

+Site features:

+* per-fandom index pages
+* sortable listing for all stories
+* clouds for tags & pairings
+* atom/rss feed for the 10 most recent stories
+* epub versions of all content
+* automatic linking between stories in series

+I use this tool to generate [antennapedia.com](http://antennapedia.com).

 ## Sample usage and ouput

 Edit input files, then run the script.